lanl/conduit/README.md

 ## Architecture

-At a high level, Conduit consists of a logically unified control plane and a set of data transfer nodes that execute transfer work in parallel.
+At a high level, Conduit consists of a server cluster that coordinates transfer jobs and a pool of worker nodes that execute transfer operations concurrently.

 ![Conduit Architecture Overview](docs/images/conduit-architecture-simple.svg)